Skip to main

 5. Receive ITIN by mail.
 Sent to address indicated on W-7.

 ITIN Processing Times times are difficult to determine and may take up to 20 weeks.
-Applying as early as possible is recommended to receive the ITIN before the April tax filing deadline.
-You can also apply for the ITIN using the Sprintax tax prep software.
-If you use Sprintax, you will be responsible for paying $15.95 with a credit card.
-Sprintax is available by logging in with your myUK credentials in iCAT: https://icat.uky.edu .
+Applying as early as possible is recommended to receive the ITIN before the tax filing year deadline.
+You can also apply for the ITIN using the Sprintax tax prep software directly but you will be responsible for paying for the preparation fees with a credit card.
+See this blog for more information.

 Applying for ITIN with your tax return: